marcosaccomanno/windowsdebloater/README.md

 A powershell script to automatically remove all unnecessary bloatware windows 10 packages using DISM (Deployment Image Servicing and Management).

 ### Disclaimer
 This script removes pre-installed packages that are not required for running windows.
 I do NOT take responsibility for what may happen to your system.
+Run this script at your own risk.

 ### How to use
 * In order to function properly, you need to run powershell as admin.